opengauss-mirror/docs/content/en/docs/Toolreference/gs_expansion.md

     >-   The databases installed on the primary and standby nodes must use the same user and user group, and the paths for separating environment variables must be the same.
     >-   When the primary and standby nodes are installed, the values of  **gaussdbAppPath**,  **gaussdbLogPath**,  **gaussdbToolPath**, and  **corePath**  in the XML configuration file must be the same.
     >-   The data on the scaled standby node must be installed in om mode.
 The database started in compilation mode does not support scaling out with the primary node.
+    >-   The database version of new instance need to be same as the primary instance.

 -   -?, –help